Getting through the Coronavirus lockdown?

 My Dad instilled common sense and a love for tools and crafts in me as I grew up.
-I’d done some block-carving etc., but wanted to go down the whittling route.
+I’d done some block-carving etc. but wanted to go down the whittling route.

-Whittling is low-cost way to get into carving, perhaps even into sculpturing.
+Whittling is a low-cost way to get into carving, perhaps even into sculpturing.
 All that is needed is some small bits of wood, even twigs, and a very, very sharp knife.